-The U.R.M.I.N.D.™ engine was designed to focus on two key concepts, data and real-world technology, as a way to modernize the role playing game industry.
-By standardizing the data using modern technology, the U.R.M.I.N.D.™ engine allows that data to be used in ways we all could only WISH for just a few years ago.
+The U.R.M.I.N.D.™ system was designed to focus on two key concepts, data and real-world technology, as a way to modernize the role playing game industry.
+By standardizing the data using modern technology, the U.R.M.I.N.D.™ system allows that data to be used in ways we all could only WISH for just a few years ago.
 True cross-platform continuity; what you do in one platform, say a licensed console game, can be carried over to another platform, such as your virtual tabletop with other players, and vice versa.
-3D custom character generators, 3D mapping, comic panel creators, and so much more become available with an official U.R.M.I.N.D.™ conversion, because at Storytellas Studios™, That's How We Imagined It!™
+3D custom character generators, 3D mapping, comic panel creators, and so much more become available with an official U.R.M.I.N.D.™ system conversion, because That's How We Imagined It!™

 When role playing games first came out, books were the prevalent media source.
 Many of us acquired vast libraries spanning numerous game lines.
 We played as often as our busy lives allowed us the time to prepare, physically assemble, and manage our hobby.
 We brought our dice, miniatures, maps, and all the other necessities for our nights of imaginary adventure.
 We wrote everything down by hand; every action performed in precise order, every NPC encountered for future reference, every location defined to our best ability, all the record keeping, was done by hand to the point that the term "Pen and Paper RPG" was adopted and understood.
 Then there's the math.
 The constant variables to every system, from the simplest to the most complex, that required varying levels of mathematical aptitude.
 Maybe you used a calculator, or maybe you relied on that one Player everyone trusted to verify the math, or maybe the burden fell to the already overtaxed Referee/GM.